version-controlled-datasets/polymod/README.md

 This repository is self-contained from original source to downloadable dataset with ETL already performed.
 ETL changes can be made through PRs, and once a PR pass tests and is merged, the dataset is reproduced.

+A description of the dataset can be found [here](https://cordis.europa.eu/project/id/502084/reporting).

 The original datasource can be found [here](https://zenodo.org/record/1215899).

 **SAMPLE SIZE:** 97,250